What is the Difference Between IP67 And IP68?

 Some links on this page are affiliate links, meaning we may earn a small commission if you make some purchases.
 Learn more

-Electronic devices become a necessary component of our daily life.
+Electronic devices become a necessary component of our daily lives.
 Even if it’s smartphones, smartwatches, or even outdoor equipment, we often come across terms like IP67 and IP68.

 These ratings indicate the level of protection an electronic device has against water and dust.
 In this post, we will examine the variations between the IP67 and IP68 ratings to discover which is most appropriate for your requirements.